leliw/asb-basic/README.md

 mvn spring-boot:run
 ```

 When you open http://localhost:8080/ you will see the login form.
-User name is "user" and password is generatted and it was printed in log in console.
+User name is "user" and password was generated and it was printed in console.
 After login you will see the "Whitelabel Error Page".

 ```
 Using generated security password: 7e1f5805-99b4-4aba-af2e-db2e10deb8b9